chetanbg1/cbg-microservice/README.md

 Springboot - simply bootstrap - quickly start the appication production ready quick app
 - java framework that make it easy to create stand-alone, production-grade spring based applications that we can just run
-- simplifies teh configuration and setup process allowing developer to focus more on writing code for their app
+- simplifies the configuration and setup process allowing developer to focus more on writing code for their app
-- a module of the spring framework, facilitates Rapid Application Development capabilities
+- a module of the spring framework, facilitates Rapid Application Development capabilities, extra support of autoconfiguration and embedded server
 - solves many developers problems
     - configuration
     - dependency management